Diversification of gas supply sources and integration of gas infrastructure in the Three Seas Region

 Additional regasification installation – increasing the nominal regasification capacity of the terminal to 8.3 billion Nm3/year.

-Third LNG process storage tank – increasing the operational flexibility of the LNG terminal installation and ensuring the optimum natural gas process storage capacity.
+Third LNG storage tank – increasing the operational flexibility of the LNG terminal installation and ensuring the optimum natural gas process storage capacity.

 The second jetty - for loading and unloading of LNG carriers, LNG transshipment and handling LNG bunker vessels and providing bunkering services.